 The teen birth rate is an important sign of health care.
 See where the teen birth rate is highest in the United States.
 Since early 1990, the teen birth rate has decreased in the United States.
 However, the birth rates differ greatly between states and ethnic or racial groups.

-With 29.2 percent teen births per 1,000 women, American Indians and Alaska Natives had the maximum teen birth ratio in racial/ethnic group.
+With 29.2 percent teen births per 1,000 women, American Indians and Alaska Natives had the maximum teen birth ratio in racial/ethnic groups.
 Native Hawaiians and other Pacific Islanders had the highest teen birth rates of 26.2 percent, while Asians had the lowest teen birth rates of 2.7 percent.

-Meanwhile, initial research shows that the total teen birth rate will set a new low birth rates in 2020.
+Meanwhile, initial research shows that the total teen birth rate will set new low birth rates in 2020.

 In the United States, there are at most 10 states with the maximum teen birth rates in 2019.